Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 Red Tab
 -------

-The Red tab is rotated to provide a red scope display for night flying.
+The red tab is rotated to provide a red scope display for night flying.

 In Range Light